 For the centerpiece, I used my collection of vintage brass candlesticks and white candles to contrast.
 The book page garland flanks both sides of the table.
 A black cat, jack-o-lantern and ‘BOO’ word cut out in gold make a simple centerpiece.
 I added a few real mini pumpkins and plastic skeletons near the center of the table too.
 These are pieces that I have had for several years.

-Holiday Banners are one of my favorite DIY crafts because they are so easy to make, so fun to style and can be made in so many different ways.
+Holiday banners are one of my favorite DIY crafts.
+They make great Halloween decorations.
+They are so easy to make, so fun to style and can be made in so many different ways.
 In the first set of pictures is a paper banner that I made from old dictionary pages, buttons, spider stickers and letters that I printed and cut out.
-The second garland is made from old hymnal pages rolled up, hot glued at the seam and strung through the middle with embroidery thread and a needle.
+The second garland is made from old hymnal pages.
+I rolled up pages, hot glued the seam and strung the middle with embroidery thread and a needle.

 I am going to throw this coffee filter wreath in here with DIYs.
 You can make any wreath festive for a holiday by adding a small sign to the corner of the wreath.
 I do have a few holiday wreaths, but they take up so much space to store.
 Being able to change out a wreath with a simple addition saves me time and money.

-It’s fun to add little details in my decor and think of the entire space!
-Therefore, I hung a few lights from the chandelier and placed some pumpkins and mums from my front porch on the floor.
+It’s fun to add little details with halloween decorations and think of the entire space!
+Therefore, I hung a few lights from the chandelier.
+Next, I placed some pumpkins and mums from my front porch on the floor.
 Wooden trays and stools are great for varying the height of plants to create a more visual appealing display.
-Pillows and throws will instantly add a touch of cozy to any space, so throw them in chairs, even in a dining room.
+Pillows and throws will instantly add a touch of cozy to any space.
+So, throw them in chairs, even in a dining room.
 Again, little details can make or break a space, but don’t have to cost a lot!
 Plastic snakes or spiders add a little bit of spookiness to your trays or vignettes.
 Have fun with the details, y’all!